lluisalemanypuig/docyourprolog/README.md

             @param List Likewise in ?min/2.
         */

 The reference to the parameter, indicated with '@' will simply highlight the string following the '@'.
 The reference to the predicate, however, will add a hyperlink tied to the following string.
 The referenced predicate must be in the same source file as the block comment where the reference is put.
 That is, the reference '?min/2' can not be used if the corresponding predicate block is not in the same file as the predicate block documenting 'min/2'.

+Moreover, any description can contain special strings to indicate formatted text.
+- The simplest string is the blank line: a single blank line between two paragraphs.

+        Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+        Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

+    This will generate both sentences one next to the other in the html file.

+        Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+        Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

+    This will make the second sentence to be displayed in a new paragraph.

+        Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+        Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

+    This will leave a blank line between both sentences (this also applies for three or more blank lines).

+- Verbatim environments: if the programmer wants to display some formatted text "based on spaces", they can use the '<--' string to define a verbatim environment.
+It must be closed with '-->' and anything in between will be displayed _as is_.

+- Bullet lists: one can define bullet lists with '<++'.
+A bullet list should be finished with a '++>' and its items are defined with '!>'.
+Leave a blank space after each '!>'.
+The user may also leave blank lines between items of the list so as to make the html display them too.
+Furthermore, lists can be nested and contain other environments.

+        Lorem ipsum dolor sit amet:
+        <++
+        !> consectetur adipiscing elit, sed do eiusmod tempor incididunt !> ut labore et dolore magna aliqua.
+                <++
+                !> Ut enim ad minim veniam,
+                !> quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+                        ++>
+        !> Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur
+        ++>

 ### Usage

 #### Generate the default configuration